sake/strichliste-rs/Readme.md

 Maybe I will try something as fancy as [elm](https://elm-lang.org/) and redo the frontend as well.

-As long as this is  not the case this must be considered as a toy project to learn a new language.
+As long as this is  not the case this must be considered a toy project to learn a new language.
 Use the original Strichliste if you need something actively maintained.

 # Dev Environment